All of Australia is burning? How maps can mislead

 Converting these wavelengths into visible colors produces what we call “false color” images.
 For instance:

-In this shortwave infrared image, we start to “see” under the smoke, and can identify active fires.
+In this shortwave infrared image, we start to “see” under the smoke and can identify active fires.
 We can also learn more about the areas that are already burnt.

 Thermal and hotspots